Writing: Colin Le Sueur

 Stone sling: Rope and leather cup used to propel stones with dangerous accuracy

-Yew staff: Long, curved staff made from yew wood, carved with intricate runes and figures
+Yew staff: Long, curved wooden staff, carved with intricate runes and figures

 |Spear, ash||d6||ranged, 20’||thrust 10’|